TableCheck-Labs/code-review-guidelines/reviewers.md

 https://habr.com/en/post/440736/

 It can be quite easy to assume any criticism is a personal attack.
 We can use certain phrasing to make our reviews seems less like personal attacks.
-Avoid making sweeping label statements about a person's identity and focus on the **outcomes** and **impact** of the code, not the person.
+Avoid making sweeping label statements about a person's identity and focus on the **outcomes** and **impact** of the code.

 **not preferable**